Emery (band): 2010s: Continued career

 Emery headlined the "Do What You Want" tour alongside the bands To Speak of Wolves, and Hawkboy (formerly As Cities Burn).
 While on tour, the band has announced that they would be coming out with an acoustic album.
 On March 28, 2011, Emery released a stream of their new album We Do What We Want on AOL.com.

 On May 9, 2011, Emery released a music video for the song "The Cheval Glass".
 On August 9 they released a music video for the song "Scissors".

 On October 18, 2011, Tooth & Nail released Ten Years, a compilation album gleaned from Emery's first four albums.
 In 2012, Matt Carter and Toby Morrell worked on the acoustic project titled Matt & Toby.
 As a result, a self-titled album was released on November 19, 2012, through Tooth & Nail Records.
 In the support of the album Matt & Toby toured a "Living Room Tour" in October–November 2012 and January–February 2013.
 During the shows they played songs from the album as well as Emery songs and some covers in acoustic.

 In 2013, Emery left Tooth & Nail/Solid State Records and established their own label, BadChristian Music.
-In 2013-2014, Emery played a two-part The Weak's End 10th Anniversary tour where it was joined by Devin Shelton.
+In 2013–2014, Emery played a two-part The Weak's End 10th Anniversary tour where it was joined by Devin Shelton.

-In March 2014, the band released a demo of two new songs.
-The album You Were Never Alone, funded via crowdfunding, was set to be released in mid-2014 but the release date was later pushed back.
-On April 28, 2015 the band released a music video for the song "Hard Times".
+Emery's sixth studio album You Were Never Alone, funded via crowdfunding, was set to be released in mid-2014 but the release date was later pushed back.
+On April 28, 2015, the band released a music video for the song "Hard Times".
 You Were Never Alone was released on May 19, 2015, via BadChristian Music, and it appeared on several Billboard charts: No. 69 on the Billboard 200, No. 1 on Top Christian Albums, No. 6 on Independent Albums, No. 8 on Alternative Music No. 10 on Top Rock Albums and No. 31 on Top Album Sales.